sangeetha-murugesan-sda9/Food-Truck-Yum-Yum-Gimme-Sum/README.md

 # Yum Yum Gimme Sum - Food Truck Menu System
 A React-based frontend application for the Yum Yum Gimme Sum food truck that serves delicious wontons.
-This app allows customers to browse the menu, manage their cart, place orders, and view receipts.*A vibrant digital menu for modern food trucks*
+This app allows customers to browse the menu, manage their cart, place orders, and view receipts.A vibrant digital menu for modern food trucks

 # Features
-1.Browse the full menu of wontons, dips, and drinks
+*1.Browse the full menu of wontons, dips, and drinks

  2.Add/remove items from shopping cart